LK4D4/vndr/README.md

 ```

 It downloads all dependencies to `vendor/` directory.
 It uses new vendor layout
 from go1.6 and also relies on go1.6 features.
-So, you need at least `go1.6beta1`.
+So, you need at least `go1.6beta1`
+to use it.